 Certification for Level I can only be attained by successfully completing all 21 subjects identified in the Volunteer Fire Fighter Training Standards as Level I. Level II requires those objectives identified as Level II.

-PREREQUISITES:
+Prerequisites:

-Valid driver's license conforming to the candidates's Fire Department policies and with the Motor Vehicles Act of B.C.
+Valid driver's license conforming to the candidate's Fire Department policies and with all provincial legislation

 Subject reference materials are as follows: